Update: Abbott Recalls Enfamil Baby Formula After Reports of Illnesses, Including Infant Death

-“Parents and caregivers of infants who have used these products, and are concerned about the health of their child, should contact their child’s health care provider,” the FDA said in the news release.
+“Parents and caregivers of premature infants who have used these products, and are concerned about the health of their child, should contact their child’s health care provider,” the FDA said in the news release.

-What’s the Problem with Enfamil Infant Formula?
+What's the Problem with Enfamil Baby Formula?

 Premature babies do best on natural milk for a balanced diet.
 However, breastfeeding is not always possible in NICUs.